-Have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.
+Have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to $\it Tire\ pressure\ monitoring\ system$ 258

+(TPMS) in the Tires, Wheels and Loading chapter.
 Replace the spare tire with a road tire as soon as possible.
 During repairing or replacing of the flat tire, have the authorized dealer inspect the TPMS sensor for damage.

-WARNING: The use of tire sealants may damage your tire pressure monitoring system and should not be used.
+WARNING: The use of tire sealants may damage your tire pressure monitoring system (TPMS) and should not be used.
+However, if you must use a sealant, the TPMS sensor and valve stem on the wheel must be replaced by an authorized Ford dealer.